How Long Do MacBooks Last? Pro & Air Lifespan

 Answer: 5-6 years with heavy use

 So, what tasks qualify as heavy use?
 If you often work in large spreadsheets, edit videos, build animations, or play high-resolution games on your laptop, you're using a fair amount of processing power.
 In this case, your MacBook Pro would be expected to last between five to six years.
 At the six-year mark, many people who frequently use their MacBooks as a workhorse for processor-intensive tasks report that they start seeing slower performance and that the battery needs to be charged more frequently.
 In general, a MacBook Pro battery is expected to last around five years with heavy use.
 However, if you reduce strain on your battery whenever possible, it can certainly last longer.
 Also, while it might need to be charged more often, your MacBook Pro battery should continue to function past the five-year mark.
+This means that MacBooks from 2018 or 2019 might be able to last a couple more years.

 How Long Should a MacBook Pro Last with Light Use?